For much of the year 1912 newspaper readers around the country followed a human-interest story that had it all: romance, religion, two-by-fours.

-Roe’s house was featured in Greater Fort Worth in 1907.
+Roe’s house was included in a feature on Fort Worth in New England Magazine in 1891.

 Jenny Henry Scranton was, like A. J. Roe, from back east.
 She was born in New Jersey in 1857.
 Her father in the 1860 census listed his occupation as “gentleman.”
 Jenny was listed as “Jane,” which was also her mother’s name.